On split quasi-hereditary covers and Ringel duality

 This situation raises the following question: \emph{Is Schur--Weyl duality arising from the existence of a quasi-hereditary cover that extends the connection between $S_d$ and $S_k(d, d)$ when $n\geq d$?
 If so, how is Ringel duality related with such a cover?}

 The aim of the present paper is to give precise answers to these questions and develop new techniques on quasi-hereditary covers and Ringel self-duality continuing the approach developed in earlier papers \cite{CRUZ2022410, p2paper}.
-This pursuit culminates in the creation of a general theory of relative dominant dimension, new techniques to construct split quasi-hereditary covers and a new perspective to Ringel self-duality of the blocks of the BGG category $\mathcal{O}$ of a complex semi-simple Lie algebra.
+This pursuit culminates in the creation of a general theory of relative dominant dimension, new techniques to construct split quasi-hereditary covers and a new perspective to Ringel self-duality of the blocks of the BGG category $\mathcal{O}$.

 As discussed in \cite{CRUZ2022410}, the covers mentioned above admit integral versions and the developments of \cite{CRUZ2022410} motivate us to continue using an integral setup.
 So our focus lies in split quasi-hereditary covers instead of just quasi-hereditary covers, mainly because split quasi-hereditary covers are good objects in the integral setup being quite flexible under change of rings.
 In particular, every quasi-hereditary algebra over an algebraically closed field is a split quasi-hereditary algebra.